algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 ## IV) Project Requirements
 *Disclaimer: We will focus on the main features of the game, such as gameplay, and will add secondary features, like the sprites, later if possible.* *__This means that our Frogger may potentially be minimalist if we do not have enough time.__*

 ###### We are going to recreate a box (Equivalent of the frog's sprite) and making it move.
-If it colide to another sprite (that will be the cars) the sprite restart at its spawn point.
+If it colides to another sprite the frog sprite restart at its spawn point.
 ### 1) Analysis of Our Game
 ____________________________
-  ###### *Because one of our Team Member (who had to make the sprites) is sick, we wont be able to provide you all the potential sprites we will use in the game*
+  ###### *Because one of our Team Member (who had to make the sprites) is sick, we wont be able to provide you all the potentials sprites we will use in the game*
   _____________________________

 * #### A) Main Features Overview